gaffa-tape/gaffa/README.md

 Gaffa actions allow you to do something that affects the model.

 A list of some gaffa actions:

 Set: Sets a property on the model from that of a bindable source.
-	eg: Set model.name to “John”, or Set model.name to model.newName
+	eg: Set model.name to "John", or Set model.name to model.newName

 Toggle: Flip the boolean value at a model property

 Store: Store the value of a property on the model to some persistable storage
 	eg: store the model to http://www.mySite.com/users/save
 	or store the model to local storage.

 Fetch: Retrieve data from some persistable storage, and set a property on the model to that.

 ## Example